“I’m looking for recommendations for some anime to watch “

 Genre – Drame, Sci-fi

-Orange is a romance/high school drama with a speculative twist.
+Orange is a high school romance/drama with a mysterious twist.

-Sixteen-year-old Naho Takamiya discovers a letter from herself from ten years into the future that tells her to watch for a new transfer student, Kakeru Naruse, who will become one of her friends.
+It tells her to keep an eye out for Kakeru Naruse, a new transfer student who will become one of her friends.

 26. Death Note

-This is one of the finest anime series out there, so don’t miss it.
+This anime series is one of the best out there, so don’t miss it.

 25. The World God Only Knows

-The protagonist, Keima Katsuragi, is one of those people with a lot of brains, and his elaborate schemes never seem to go astray despite their complexity.
+The main character, Keima Katsuragi, is one of those people with a lot of brains.
+Even though his plans are complicated, they never seem to go wrong.

-In the course of Keima’s journey, he goes from being a socially awkward gamer to someone who is able to connect on a personal level with people.
+During Keima’s journey, he changes from being a shy gamer to someone who can connect with people on a personal level.

 Genre: Romantic Comedy, Slice-of-Life

-As soon as the film gets your attention, it takes its time to establish the narrative (and romance between the major characters) while continuing to throw down comedy at every step.
+Once the movie has your attention, it takes its time to set up the story (and the romance between the main characters) while continuing to make you laugh at every turn.

-Many viewers will be moved by Ryuji and Taiga’s unconventional romance.
+Many people will be moved by how strange Ryuji and Taiga’s relationship is.

 Genre: Fantasy, Adventure, Comedy

-But Lina Inverse and her gang of RPG clichés keep us going back for their entertaining mishaps.
+But the funny things that happen to Lina Inverse and her group of RPG stereotypes keep us coming back.

 22. Daily Lives of High School Boys